The 5 Steps to Take When You Suspect an Unfair Dismissal

 Unfair or unlawful reasons for dismissing an employee can include being fired for discriminatory reasons (race, gender, age, etc.), retaliation, protected absences (such as jury duty), and other factors.
 HKM.com is a great resource for understanding the details and seeking help in these matters.

-Review Your Employment Contract And Company Policies
+Review Your Employment Contract and Company Policies

 If you’ve been let go and you suspect wrongful termination, it's important to thoroughly review your employment contract.
 Look carefully for sections or clauses that specifically describe your employment duration and termination of the contract.